ROCm/aomp/docs/SOURCEINSTALL.md

 You only need to do the checkout/pull in the AOMP repository.
 The file "bin/aomp_common_vars" lists the branches of each repository for a particular AOMP release.
 In the master branch of AOMP, aomp_common_vars lists the development branches.
 It is a good idea to run clone_aomp.sh twice after you checkout a release to be sure you pulled all the checkouts for a particular release.

-If your are interested in joining the development of AOMP, please read the details on the source build at [README](../bin/README.md).
+If you are interested in joining the development of AOMP, please read the details on the source build at [README](../bin/README.md).